Vogete/Robotics/Assignment1/README.md

 - Wheel diameter: 43.2mm
 - Wheel width: 22mm
 - Wheel distance: 63mm (From wheel's center to car's center)
+- Motor A is weaker by about 1 degree/sec

 ### Route